tompeij/soundblogChildjt/wp-content/plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.10.2 - 2018/Nov/21 =

+* FIX: Fixes bug in with captions in NivoSlider

+= 3.10.1 - 2018/Nov/20 =

+* TWEAK: Removes redundant height and width attributes
+* FIX: Fixes bug in PHP 5.2 where images would not import
+* FIX: Updates various translation errors and adds translator tips
+* FIX: Allows the folder name to be safely changed
+* FIX: Fixes the situation where using a different folder name breaks everything
+* FIX: Fixes a Gutenberg-related bug that appears in WP5.0 beta2

-= 3.10.0 - 2018/Oct/15 =
+= 3.10.0 - 2018/Oct/25 =

 * FEATURE: Adds 11 new themes users can apply to their slideshows
 * FEATURE: Adds ability to preview a slideshow with a theme
 * FEATURE: Adds ability for a theme developer to add instructions
 * FEATURE: Adds unique images by theme if a user is importing images
 * FEATURE: Adds new channel for user feedback
+* FEATURE: Adds new developer filters to adjust slide output/visibility
 * FIX: Updates unusable filter when attempting to filter slides by type
-* FEATURE: Adds new developer filters to adjust slide output/visibility
 * FIX: Fixes a bug when babel-polyfil is loaded more than once
 * FIX: Adds an extra check for an error before saving the theme
 * TWEAK: Adds a title to the theme module